abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/three_stages.rst

 ..  only:: draft

     We propose a recipe that belongs to the folklore.
-Like all recipe it is only a guide and should not be followed exactly.
+Like all recipe it is only a guide and should not be followed blindly.
 When it comes to research, everything is permitted and your imagination is the limit.

     The three stages are inter-mingled and are not intended to be followed one after the other rigidly